A teacher reading a book to their students

 • What feedback is expected after each session?

-Crucially, it is important to clarify what baseline assessments will be carried out, and when and how assessments will be repeated in order to track pupil progress over time.
+Crucially, you should clarify what baseline assessments will be carried out, and when and how assessments will be repeated in order to track progress over time.

 4. Record your interventions

-Using Provision Map will enable you to record all the interventions you have in place, providing an ‘at a glance’ way of showing the additional provision across the school.
-You can choose the interventions within the provision library or easily add your own, recording details of:
+Using a provision mapping platform will enable you to record all the interventions you have in place, providing an ‘at a glance’ view of additional provision across the school.

 • The intervention type